OBS-Akuma/dawn-client-r/README.md

 # Dawn Client

-### An unofficial, feature-rich Electron client for Kirka.io
+### This is a unofficial fork of the client dawn, building it my way.

 <br />